 Ravenea rivularis (ra-VEN-ee-uh riv-yoo-LAIR-iss) is a member of the Arecaceae (ar-ek-AY-see-ee) family, hailing from Madagascar, where this tropical, tender perennial palm grows naturally along the river banks.

-NOTE: Ravenea Rivularis is also known as Ravenea Glauca – “The Majesty Palm”
+NOTE: The botanical name Ravenea Rivularis is also known as Ravenea Glauca – “The Majesty Palm”

 In non-tropical settings, it makes a rather temperamental, house plant.
 Because of its crown of elegant fronds, this palm is commonly called Majesty Palm.

-Growing outdoors in South Florida, Miami-Dade County, in particular, and can do very well in the landscape.
+Growing the Majesty palm outdoors in South Florida, Miami-Dade County, in particular, the palm can do very well in the landscape.

 Majesty Palm trees are adaptable.
 It is somewhat salt and drought resistant and also resists pests and disease if properly situated and cared for.